ggonnella/textformats/manuals/TFSL_syntax.md

 validating, decoding and encoding the data.
 This is done by writing a specification.

-Specifications are written using a declarative language named TF-Spec.
+Specifications are written using a declarative language named TFSL (Text Formats Specification Language).
 The syntax of the language is conceived so to be representable as a JSON object or a YAML 1.2 mapping: i.e. keywords are given in the form of mapping keys (as strings) and their arguments are the values associated